alyssaschroder/alyssa-portfolio/instructions.md

     - any other information you want to see in a caption
     - a date
     - an order number if you care about that
-- square image to me the tiny image on the tab you see on other pages.
-Give me a small square image no smaller than 310x310px
+- square image for the tiny logo on the tab.
+Give me a small square image no smaller than 310x310px.

 #### Links: